 Always wondered how to wash pillows?
 The good news is: you can wash most types of pillows without any problems, including feather and down ones.
 And even if you don't want to subject your expensive pillows to water, there are other ways to clean and disinfect them.

 For more washing tips, head over to our guide on how to do laundry.

 When to clean your pillow?
 When it becomes stained and smelly – or once a month if in doubt.
 You can leave it longer if you use protector pillowcases.
 Bear in mind that washing pillows too often – or wrongly – will shorten their life, but plan to replace pillows every couple of years anyway.

-Washing feather and down pillows should be fine, so long as you wash on a low temperature, and make sure as much of the moisture is removed from the pillow after washing as possible.
-Tip: use a higher spin speed.
-Use a mild detergent, such as a detergent for silk or wool, as the natural fibres of the feathers will respond better to it than to heavy duty detergent.
+Machine washing feather and down pillows should be fine, so long as you wash on a low temperature, and make sure as much of the moisture is removed from the pillow after washing as possible.

 Ideally, dry feather and down pillows on a low heat setting in a tumble dryer – this will restore the fluffiness you loved when you bought it.
 Putting rubber drying balls – or tennis balls in a couple of socks – in the tumble dryer isn't a must, but they'll help the pillow filling spread evenly, as will removing them regularly and plumping them by hand.

 If you don't have a tumble dryer, choose a hot day and dry them in the sunshine.
 Use the plumping method if you are air-drying pillows, too.